 Vidyard – Video Hosting and Marketing Integration

-Vidyard is a video hosting and analyticis service that is highly integrated into main marketing platforms.
-It’s video hosting for marketers and brands, and it aims at helping you “turn your viewers into customers”.
+Vidyard is a video hosting and analytics service that is highly integrated into main marketing platforms.
+It's a video hosting for marketers and brands, and it aims at helping you “turn your viewers into customers”.

 While similar to Wistia in core purpose and some features, Vidyard adds deeper integration with the main marketing software tools in the market, allowing you to get more detailed statistics and metrics for your video's performance.

-The service is paid, under a tailored subscription model where final price will depend on your particular needs.
+The service is paid under a tailored subscription model, where the final price will depend on your particular needs.
 They have, however, a 14-day free trial for you to test the waters.

 Here's what you can do with Vidyard:

-- Upload your videos, customize player and share it to multiple video channels (including some of the ones in this list)
+- Upload your videos, customize the player, and share it to multiple video channels (including some of the ones in this list)